merenlab/merenlab.org/data/undatipelagibacter-pangenome-graph/index.md

 ---
 layout: page
-title: A reproducible workflow for Henoch et al., 2026
+title: A reproducible workflow for Henoch et al, 2026
 modified: 2026-05-11
 excerpt: "A bioinformatics workflow for our study on the *Undatipelagibacter* pangenome graph"
 comments: true